This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Challenge Completed: A book you own but have never read

 This book has been on my bookshelf for way too long, so I felt accomplished when I finally turned the last page.
-It is a humorous collection of anecdotes from Sedaris’ life, which was definitely entertaining.
+It’s a humorous collection of anecdotes from Sedaris’ life, which is definitely entertaining.
 I think I might even read a couple more of his books this year.

 • Red Dog by Louis De Bernieres